Santa-Razvan/landing-page/README.md

 # landing-page
-A new project from Odin after finishing flexbox
+A new project from Odin after finishing flexbox where I'm going to do a page after an image.